 Understand that acute stress can be adaptive in certain situations, driving improved performance.
 The key is to prevent stress from becoming chronic and unmanaged, leading to burnout.

 Concentrate on one task at a time, whether at home or work.
 Multitasking fosters stress, reduces task performance, and increases dissatisfaction.
-Prioritize focused attention over multitasking to prevent burnout.
+Prioritise focused attention over multitasking to prevent burnout.

 Move beyond the buzz of self-care and focus on techniques that contribute to overall wellness.
 Wellness integrates various health factors, including physical, emotional, psychological, spiritual, environmental, social, nutritional, and hormonal aspects.
 Effective self-care leads to a more balanced and resilient life.